davidmerrick/micronaut-slack-starter/README.md

 Starter project for a Micronaut Slack app, written in Kotlin.
 This is forked from my [quarantinebot](https://github.com/davidmerrick/quarantinebot) project.

+Includes:
-* Includes a Dockerfile for building with GraalVM for blazing-fast startup time on AWS Lambda.
+* Dockerfile for building with GraalVM for blazing-fast cold start time on AWS Lambda.
-* Includes Terraform configs for deploying infrastructure
+* Terraform configs for deploying infrastructure.
+* Netty server for running locally.
+* Health check endpoint.

 ![screenshot](img/screenshot.png)